Rectus/openxr-steamvr-passthrough/readme.md

 - Add partial support for the `XR_FB_passthrough` extension
 - Add Vulkan and OpenGL support
 - Add edge shader modes
-- Add shared camera textures to DirectX 12 if possible
+- Add shared camera textures to DirectX 12 if possible (may only be possible by rendering with DirectX11 with 11On12)

 ### Possible improvements ###

 - `XR_HTC_passthrough` extension support (no headsets or applications use this yet)
-- Linux support (does passthorugh work on Linux)
+- Linux support (does passthrough work on Linux?)
 - Motion vector depth reconstruction (very complex implementation)
-- Passthrough override support for OpenVR apps (possibly difficult, would require hooking)
+- Passthrough override support for OpenVR apps (better as independent application)

 ### Notes ###